shariftasrik/dev_documentation/json/json_for_PERN.md

-JSON Visualiser
+## JSON Visualiser

 	jsonviewer.stack.hu

-JSON : JavaScript Object Notation
+# JSON : JavaScript Object Notation

-<h1>It's a way to format data that can be send over the internet in a
-readable but also efficient way.</h1>
+## It's a way to format data that can be send over the internet in a readable but also efficient way.

 JS Object -> JSON